designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

-~One last example for you to prove that you are *Itten worthy*.
-Easy, isn't it?~ 🤔
+One last example for you to prove that you are *Itten worthy*.
+Easy, isn't it?

 <ContrastQuiz :input="[